 • - Slightly narrower belt at 15.75 inches

-For occasional running on a budget, the GoPlus 2-in-1 at $199 is the clear value pick.
-For serious walkers who also want genuine running capability in a compact, premium machine, the WalkingPad R2 is the best middle-ground option we have tested.
+For occasional running on a budget, the GoPlus 2-in-1 is the clear value pick.
+For serious walkers who also want genuine running capability in a compact, premium machine, the WalkingPad R3 Hybrid+ (the successor that replaced the discontinued R2) is the best middle-ground option in our lineup.

 For the full lineup with all specs, pricing, and category winners, see our best walking pads of 2026 guide.
 If you are taller or have a longer stride, the walking pad belt size guide explains exactly how to match belt dimensions to your height and shoe size.
 For the home office setup beyond just the machine, see our walking pad WFH desk setup guide.